Merrill Tolbert, EdS

 - Virginia, Pennsylvania, Florida Teaching Licenses in Special Education

-I serve on various campus committees and on a variety of local and state organizations which serve the disabled.
-I have served on the Board of Directors of the Central Virginia Association of Retarded Citizens (Vice President, 1998).
+She serves on various campus committees and on a variety of local and state organizations which serve the disabled.
+Ms. Tolbert has served on the Board of Directors of the Central Virginia Association of Retarded Citizens (Vice President, 1998).
 Other memberships are currently with Lynchburg City Schools Special Education Advisory Committee, Mabel Rush Housing Foundation and Early Intervention Council of Central Virginia.